 Line 1: John Doran (ca 1838-1889, son of Bernard Doran and Ann “Nancy” Smythe

 John Doran (1838-1889), our ancestor, was born at the Belfast Workhouse, which is where he also died.
 Most of his older siblings were born in County Armagh, in or around Lurgan.
-John Doran was a hackler in the linen trade as was his father.
-He married Ellen Little in 1857.
-No marriage record has been found, but the date and country were recorded in a Scottish birth record of one of their children.
+John Doran was a hackler in the linen trade.
+He supposedly married Ellen Little on June 6, 1857.
+No marriage record has been found, but the date and country were recorded in a Scottish birth record of one of their children who was born in Paisley, Renfrewshire.
+They returned to Belfast shortly after her birth as she was baptized at St. Patricks.
+I doubt they were visiting relatives in Paisley as that would have been an extravagant use of limited resources.
+He was probably working at a mill there for awhile.
 We are descended through their son Bernard Doran who was baptized at St. Mattthew’s R.C.
-Church in Ballymacarrett in 1858.
-(This line is Bernard, John, Bernard, Bernard, James, us).
+Church in Ballymacarrett in February 1858.
+(This line is Bernard, John, Bernard, Bernard, James, and the rest us in this and future generations).

 Line #2: Philip Doran (ca 1833-?), parents not yet identified